L3CHE

 Recommended Prior Learning

-For entry into L3 Chemistry the student will have achieved in:
+For entry into L3 Chemistry the student will have achieved at least 13 credits from L2 Chemistry which must include at least an Achieved in both:

 AS 91164 “Demonstrate understanding of bonding, structure, properties and energy changes “ 5 credits, externally assessed.